For more information on Self Harm visit the Young Minds website.

 • Support them to implement their WRAP (Wellness & Recovery Action Plan) if they have one ( please hyperlink the yellow bit http://mentalhealthrecovery.com/wrap-is/ )

 • Provide them with a safe space to talk and share their fears & concerns

 • Be honest about having to share information with an appropriate adult

 • Avoid judgmental comments or telling the person to stop self-harming

 If you are worried about a child or young person, there are loads of places you can get support and advice.
-You could talk to their school nurse or GP.
+You should speak to their parent or carer in the first instance, if it is appropriate to do so.
+If this is not an option you could talk to their school nurse or GP.
 In some circumstances the GP may refer the child or young person to CAMHS (Child and Adolescent Mental Health Service).
 You can find out more about CAMHS by clicking here.

-Alternatively you can call the Young Minds parent helpline on 0808 802 5544 you will also find a list of organisations you can contact on the Young Minds website.
+You could signpost the parent or carer to the Young Minds parent helpline on 0808 802 5544 you will also find a list of organisations that can help on the Young Minds website.